Debt Collector Harassment

 end the harassment today

 If you can prove that the debt collector has violated any of the terms of the FDCPA, you may be awarded up to $1,000, plus attorney's fees, in addition to ending the harassment.
-You can begin the process of building your case by keeping notes and records of the times and dates when you received phone calls or letters, as well as the specific content of such communication.
+You can begin the process of establishing your case by keeping notes and records of the times and dates when you received phone calls or letters, as well as the specific content of such communication.
 An attorney from the firm will work closely with you to assemble the necessary evidence to bring to support your claim.

 Contact a personal injury attorney when you have decided to take action to protect your legal rights and want to pursue a settlement.